AndreasBrommund/cloud-native/chapter01/README.md

 6. Click on `Create stack` and select the template file.
 Click `Next`.
 7. Give the stack a(ny) name and disable rollback on failure under *Advanced options* > *Stack creation options*.
 Disabling rollback on failure will help you to investigate what went wrong if the stack fails to be created.
 8. Click `Next`, followed by `Create stack` and wait for the stack to be created
 9. Browse to the repository you just created in CodeCommit.
 Click on *Services*, type *CodeCommit*, and click on *Repositories*.
 You should see the *cloud-native-application* repository.
 Open it, and you will see instructions for setting up SSH access to CodeCommit.
+You meet the prerequisites in step one so start from step two.
+It's perfectly fine to use ssh keys that you already have.
 10. Follow the instructions for setting up SSH access on your OS.
 11. The application code skeleton is available on [Github](https://github.com/Omegapoint/cloud-native-application).
 Clone the repository from Github and open the `.git/config` file.
 12. In the `.git/config` file, change the url property under the `[remote "origin"]` header to the git clone path provided by CodeCommit.
 The new url line should look like this or something similar: `url = ssh://git-codecommit.eu-west-1.amazonaws.com/v1/repos/cloud-native-application`